-An employee can go to EAP independently by just picking up the phone or going to see one of the local EAP coordinators.
-The service is confidential.
+An employee can call EAP by phone or schedule a meeting with the EAP coordinators.
 An employee with a problem may also be referred to EAP by someone else.
 For example, a shop steward may suggest EAP to a fellow union member in order to head off future job difficulties.
 Supervisors, when they detect a serious drop in job performance, are encouraged to refer an employee to the EAP coordinator(s).
-The coordinator will tell a supervisor ONLY whether or not you kept your appointment or not but will not share details of the meeting.
+The coordinator will tell a supervisor ONLY whether you kept your appointment or not but will not share details of the meeting.
 Although supervisors, personnel officers or shop stewards may suggest the program, they will not receive reports on the nature of the problem or type of assistance offered.

-You will first speak to one of the coordinators of EAP, Tina Aversano or Lynda Shute, who will assess each individual situation and make an appropriate referral.
+You can speak to either of the coordinators of EAP, Tina Aversano and/or Richard Nauseef, who will assess each individual situation and make an appropriate referral.

 Most employees have insurance to assist in paying for necessary services.
 The EAP coordinator(s) will assist you in answering questions regarding insurance.